 These monkeys are black and white with red backs and you’ll be sure to see a few if you visit the forest.
 You’ll also see lots of birds and unique butterflies, too!

-The park is open every day from 7:30am to 5:00pm.
-There is an entrance fee of $8 USD that includes a brief tour.
+The park is open every day from 7:30 AM to 5 PM.
+There is an entrance fee of US$12 that includes a brief tour.
 Then you can wander around the mangrove boardwalk on your own.
 You can tip your guide if you like, but it’s not mandatory.

 It’s best to hit the forest if you’re heading from Stone Town to Paje Beach (or the other way around).
 That way you can stop along the way and not make a detour for a quick visit.